coatespt/cursor-twitter/SESSION_NOTES.md

 # The Heuristic
-This section explains the core heuristic for finding the busywords at a minimal level to make TTD items comprehensible.
+This section explains the core heuristic for finding the busywords at a minimal level to make fixit items comprehensible.

 ## Word Frequency Computations